emmett-framework/emmett/docs/orm/models.md

 > **Note:** indexes are available only when using Database with [migrations](./migrations) enabled.

-As you can see, weppy supports different formats for indexes, since we defined:
+As you can see, Emmett supports different formats for indexes, since we defined:

 - an index on the field *field1*
 - a combined index on fields *field1* and *field2*
 - a combined index on fields *fields3* and *fields4* with a custom name

-Practically speaking, the rules weppy apply on the indexes definition are:
+Practically speaking, the rules Emmett apply on the indexes definition are:

 - when the value is a `bool`, the key must be a field of your model or a tuple of fields of your model
 - when the value is a `dict`, the key will be the name of the index

-> **Note:** every index defined in weppy models will have its name starting with `modelname_widx__name`.
+> **Note:** every index defined in Emmett models will have its name starting with `modelname_widx__name`.

 When using the `dict` notation, you can also specify the `unique` option as a boolean, which is `False` on default behavior.